dovanduy/skysmack-web/docs/new-npm-package.md

     - tsconfig.ngc.json (ensure the new package is added + the path is correct)
     - package.json
         - Add  "libs:packages:<name>:build" script
-        - Add above script to "build:libs:packages" - remember to put it after packages it is dependent on, and before other packages depending on it.
+        - Add above script to "build:libs:packages" or "build:libs:shared"- remember to put it after packages it is dependent on, and before other packages depending on it.
 - REMEMBER: When adding to ng-packages, portal-packages, etc. also register the lazy loading in the startup component.